 At times, in researching the subjects of elder care and estate planning, you may hear "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" used interchangeably.
 In reality, they are the same.
 That being said, you should keep in mind that it's possible to have power of attorney over matters that aren't health-related.
 In that case, "proxy" generally is not the preferred term.

 Connecticut Medical PoA forms are typically simple, but you or your agent may still have questions.
 The answer may depend on whom you approach, but often some attorneys may not even agree to review documents that they didn't draft.
-A better approach might be through the On Call attorney network.
+A better approach might be through the Rocket Lawyer attorney network.
 With a Premium membership, you can request a document review from an experienced attorney or pose additional questions related to your Medical Power of Attorney.
 As always, we're here for you.